PRPO: Paragraph-level Policy Optimization for Vision-Language Deepfake Detection: Experiment

-\paragraph{Implementation Details.} We fine-tune the DX-LLaVA model by optimizing the objective in Eq.~(\ref{eq:obj_function}) with $\alpha = 10.0$.
-For reasoning with PRPO, we set $\beta = 0.01$ in Eq.~(\ref{eq:total_loss}).
-A pretrained LLaVA-7B is used, where the CLIP ConvNeXT backbone \citep{LaionCLIPconvnext_large_d_320laion2Bs29Bb131KftsoupHugging2023} is frozen.
-Images are resized to $320 \times 320$ and processed with the default CLIP pipeline \citep{radfordLearningTransferableVisual2021}.
-The CLIP pixel-level embeddings (1536 dimensions) are projected to 4096 dimensions to match Vicuna’s text embedding space.
-We use a learning rate of $2\times10^{-5}$ for fine-tuning and $3\times10^{-7}$ for PRPO-based reasoning with the \texttt{verl} package \citep{sheng2025hybridflow}.
-Training is distributed across multiple GPUs, enabling parallel reward computation and YAKE-based token extraction.
-All tasks adopt the same settings and are optimized with AdamW \citep{loshchilov2019decoupled}.
-Experiments are conducted on 8 NVIDIA H200 GPUs, each with 143 GB of memory.
+We employ full fine-tuning for DX-LLaVA by optimizing the objective in Eq.~(\ref{eq:obj_function}) with $\alpha = 10.0$, and apply PRPO with $\beta = 0.01$ in Eq.~(\ref{eq:total_loss}).
+A pretrained LLaVA-7B is used with a frozen CLIP ConvNeXT backbone.
+Images are resized to $320 \times 320$ and processed through the default CLIP pipeline~\citep{radfordLearningTransferableVisual2021}.
+The 1536-d CLIP pixel embeddings are projected to 4096-d to align with Vicuna's text space.
+We set the learning rate to $2\times10^{-5}$ for fine-tuning and $3\times10^{-7}$ for PRPO reasoning, using the \texttt{verl} package~\citep{sheng2025hybridflow}.
+All experiments are conducted on 8 NVIDIA H200 GPUs (143 GB each) with AdamW~\citep{loshchilov2019decoupled}, enabling parallel reward computation and YAKE-based token extraction.
+The architecture of DX-LLaVA is described in Appendix~\ref{appendix:dxllava_architecture}.